 In order to meet the needs of our constituencies, Midwestern may offer parts of degree programs in extension programs of study.
 Occasional course-offering sites are those where courses are offered less frequently than on an annual basis.
 Ongoing course-offerings sites offer a range of courses for credit, but less than half of an approved degree program.
 To earn a degree at either occasional or ongoing sites, students must take additional hours via distance learning, oncampus or a combination of the two based on the degree sought.
-Courses taken through Spurgeon College or Midwestern Baptist Theological Seminary at extension sites maintain professional and academic accreditation with the Higher Learning Commission (HLC) and the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada.
-Both HLC and ATS are recognized by the Council for Higher Education Accreditation (CHEA).
+Courses taken through Spurgeon College at extension sites maintain professional and academic accreditation with the Higher Learning Commission (HLC) and the Association of Biblical Higher Education (ABHE).
+Both HLC and ABHE are recognized by the Council for Higher Education Accreditation (CHEA).